core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 discussed in {{websockets-overview}}.

-An example of the process followed by a CoAP client to retrieve the representation of a resource identified by a "coap" URI might be as follows. {{example-1}} below illustrates the WebSocket and CoAP messages exchanged in detail.
+An example of the process followed by a CoAP client to retrieve the representation of a resource identified by a "coap+ws" URI might be as follows. {{example-1}} below illustrates the WebSocket and CoAP messages exchanged in detail.

 1. The CoAP client obtains the URI
-  \<coap://example.org/sensors/temperature?u=Cel>,
+  \<coap+ws://example.org/sensors/temperature?u=Cel>,
   for example, from a resource representation that it retrieved previously.